To help you navigate post-CERB Canada, here is everything you need to know about what government help is available to you in 2022.

 Make sure your business bank account is set up and that you have a viable way of collecting whatever income comes in.
-Thankfully, there are a ton of softwares that allow you to automatically process customer transactions, send invoices, and accept various payment forms, such as credit/debit cards and e-Transfers.
+Thankfully, there is a ton of software that allows you to automatically process customer transactions, send invoices, and accept various payment forms, such as credit/debit cards and e-Transfers.

 For instance, many smaller online businesses use third-party websites like Paypal and QuickBooks to process customer payments, while some larger ones will work directly with their bank through whatever merchant services they offer.

 Whatever payment processing system you choose, be sure to consider: